 Dress Up Your Bag With Easy Ribbon Embellishment

-Decide on your ribbon embellishment, then pull fabrics and a zipper together to compliment.
+Decide on your ribbon embellishment, then add fabrics and a zipper to compliment.
 Tip: Think of the ribbon as the feature fabric for your project.
-It’s just a little quantity, but it’s visually strong enough to give direction for the rest of the project.
+This small quantity of ribbon is visually strong enough to give direction for the rest of the project.

-I pulled these yummy fabrics from my Kona cotton stash and added an Atkinson Designs zipper/pull.
-I totally had to go orange on the lining fabric – I love how it looks with the purple zipper.
+I pulled these yummy fabrics from my Kona cotton stash and added a YKK brand zipper/pull.
+I had to go orange on the lining fabric – I love how it looks with the purple zipper.

 Piece the top band and bottom band of the large Becca, omit the flange.
 Fuse the fabric to the fusible fleece.
 The ribbon is 1 1/2″ wide and makes a statement.
 It’s the showpiece on this Becca.
 I could place it on the yellow band, the pink band, or straddling the two.
 Any of these options means I have to be careful in getting the ribbon straight across the project.

 Use the seam at the pink/yellow fabric as a guardrail – snug the ribbon right up to that seam and topstitch in place.
-Doing so means I absolutely put that little cutie on straight across the project – sweet!
-Use a coordinating thread and a fine needle, 70/10 or smaller, to machine stitch the ribbon in place.
-Stitch through all layers along both edges of the ribbon.
-Stitch right on top of the ribbon.
+Doing so means this ribbon is placed perfectly straight across the project – sweet!
+Use a coordinating thread and a fine sewing machine needle size 70/10 or smaller.
+Stitch on top of the ribbon through all layers along both edges.
 Ideally, stitch in the same direction along both edges to ensure a smooth finish.

-Tip: if you have a bit of double sided sewable tape, add a piece to the fabric, then position and place the ribbon.
+Add a piece of double-sided sewable tape to the fabric, then position the ribbon in place.
 Don’t put the tape directly on the back of the ribbon because of the exposed woven threads.
-You want the tape on your project, then arrange the ribbon.
-Then simply construct Becca as per the pattern.
+The tape could pull on the loose weave and ruin the right side of the ribbon, and you want to avoid a tragedy.
+Put the tape on your project, then arrange the ribbon.
+Continue to construct Becca as per the pattern.